MetinKagit/Design-Patterns/README.md

 ## Features

-**Factory Hierarchy:** Creation responsibility is split between the Abstract Factory (ProductFactoryBaseSO) and its specialized Concrete Factories (RedFactorySO, GreenFactorySO).
+**Factory Hierarchy:** A single abstract base (ProductFactoryBaseSO) encapsulates the common creation pipeline; specialized factories (e.g., RedFactorySO, GreenFactorySO) supply variant-specific behavior.

-**Customization via Inheritance:** Each concrete factory implements a specialized Factory Method (ApplyVariant) to assign its unique color to the product.
+**Customization via Inheritance:** Each concrete factory overrides a customization hook (ApplyVariant) to assign its unique color or other properties to the product.

-**OCP (Open/Closed Principle):** Adding a new product variation (like a YellowFactorySO) requires no modification to the existing ProductFactoryBaseSO or SpawnerController code; you just write a new subclass.
+**Open/Closed Principle (OCP):** Adding a new variation (e.g., YellowFactorySO) requires no changes to existing code in ProductFactoryBaseSO or SpawnerController.
+You simply add another subclass.

-**High Decoupling:** The client (SpawnerController) selects a random factory and calls the generic Create method, remaining completely unaware of the product's final color.
+**High Decoupling:** Client code (SpawnerController) only depends on the abstract factory type and calls Create(...).
+It never needs to know which color or variant is being applied.

 ## How It Works

-**Request:** The SpawnerController detects a click, selects a random Concrete Factory (e.g., RedFactorySO) from its list, and calls its Create method.
+**Request:** SpawnerController detects a click, selects a concrete factory (random or chosen) from a list, and invokes its Create(...) method.

-**Template Execution: The generic Create method (in ProductFactoryBaseSO) handles Instantiate, retrieves the IProduct component, and calls Initialize().
+**Template Execution:** Inside the base class (ProductFactoryBaseSO), Create(...) performs the standardized steps:
+**a)** Instantiate the configured prefab
+**b)** Retrieve the IProduct component
+**c)** Invoke Initialize()

-**Inheritance Hook:** The Create method’s final step calls the abstract ApplyVariant(product) method.
+**Customization Hook:** As the last step, Create(...) calls the abstract ApplyVariant(product) method.

-**Customization:** The selected concrete factory (e.g., RedFactorySO) executes its specific ApplyVariant implementation, applying its dedicated color to the product.
+**Concrete Behavior:** The selected concrete factory (e.g., RedFactorySO) implements ApplyVariant and applies its dedicated color to the product.

-## Why Use Factory Method?
+## Why This Design?

-**Extensibility:** Scaling the system by adding new product variations is achieved easily by writing a new subclass, without altering existing core code.

-**Clear Responsibility:** Creation steps (Instantiate) and customization steps (SetColor) are cleanly separated between the base class and its descendants.

-**Improved Architecture:** This pattern directly supports the Open/Closed Principle (OCP), leading to a higher quality, more maintainable software architecture.
+**Extensibility:** New product variations arrive as new subclasses; the creation pipeline remains stable.

+**Clear Responsibility:** The base class owns “how to create,” subclasses own “how to customize.”

+**Maintainability:** The structure aligns with OCP and keeps client code simple, predictable, and testable.
 </details>

 ---